Being Bare with Alopecia to Having Hair with Freedom Wigs

-Fast forward to November of 2013, I received my first Freedom Wig!
+Fast forward to the fall of 2013, I received my first Freedom Wig!
 The hair was long, beautiful, so soft and the cap was so comfortable; but best of all, it was completely secure.
 After I had it cut and styled, my mom and I both cried tears of joy.
 This wig was a "game-changer" .

 When I say it changed my life, I do not say it lightly; I was able to do the things I loved to do without all the anxiety I had about wearing a wig.

 ( Photo: This was the moment I saw myself after the stylist had finished cutting and styling my first Freedom wig)